pakeke-constructor/umg-mod-monorepo/items/components.md

         "above" -- item is above head of entity "custom" -- custom positioning, defined by ent.itemHoldUpdate

-    itemHoldUpdate = function(item_ent, holder_ent)
+    -- ONLY USE THIS IF YOU KNOW WHAT YOU ARE DOING! itemHoldUpdate = function(item_ent, holder_ent)
         item_ent.x = holder_ent.x
         item_ent.y = holder_ent.y -- see item_holding.lua for examples